JeffZimmerman/surfs_up/README.md

 # surfs_up
-Analysis into potential for opening a surfing/ice cream shop in Oahu using SQLite
+Analysis into potential for opening a surfing/ice cream shop in Oahu using weather data and SQLite